cse163/book/book_source/source/module-8-images/lesson-23-reading-more-numpy-and-images/practice-convolution-examples.md

-# 🚧 Practice: Convolution Examples
+# <i class="far fa-edit fa-fw"></i> Practice: Convolution Examples

 ## Question 0

 What is the result of applying a convolution using this kernel on this image?
 Select the option the matches your answer.

 ```{image} https://static.us.edusercontent.com/files/jII4KqKDMJCkgdOK0Yw1Nzm6
 :alt: TODO